 Create a key vault for verified ID

-There are currently several verifiable credential organizations supported, such as Acuant, Clear, Jumio and others, covering 192 countries and over 6000 different types of identification documents.
+Several verifiable credential organizations are currently supported, such as Acuant, Clear, Jumio, and others, covering 192 countries and over 6000 identification documents.

-No matter what, Entra is here (at least in preview), it’ll change some of your processes around workload identities, permissions management across clouds and how you onboard new hires, plus other areas where decentralized identities will make your life easier.
-It’s exciting and I can’t wait to see these services come out of preview, so we get a clearer picture of the licensing cost, scope etc.
+No matter what, Entra is here (at least in the preview).
+It’ll change some of your processes around workload identities, permissions management across clouds, and how you onboard new hires, plus other areas where decentralized identities will make your life easier.
+It’s exciting, and I can’t wait to see these services come out of preview so we can get a clearer picture of the licensing cost, scope, etc.

 Not a DOJO Member yet?